Abhijeet8911/Excel-1-Bigmart-Sales-Analysis/README.md

 :green_circle:59.71% sales comes from Medium Outlet Size.

 :arrow_forward:Q. What is the average MRP of the product that sells the most and the least?
 Which category do these products fall under?<br />
-:green_circle:Most Selling Product is Fruits and Vegetables(28.20L) with Avg.MRP as 145
+:green_circle:Most Selling Product is Fruits and Vegetables(28.20L) with Avg.MRP as 145 <br />
 Least Selling Product is Seafood(1.48L) With Avg.MRP as 142

 :arrow_forward:Q. Which Food content Highest fat content?<br />